rclascano14/MechaCar_Statistical_Analysis/README.md

 - `What is the null hypothesis or alternative hypothesis?`

-The Null Hypothesis (Ho) is that MechaCar prototypes would have a similar carrying capacity as compared to competiting prototypes.
+The Null Hypothesis (Ho) is that MechaCar prototypes would have a similar carrying capacity as compared to competing prototypes.
 The Alternate Hypothesis (Ha) is that MechaCar prototypes would have either a better or worse carrying capacity as compared to competing prototypes.

 - `What statistical test would you use to test the hypothesis?
 And why?`

-I would use two-sample t tests to test the hypothesis as we are attempting to se if two means/measures are equal, similar, or different, which is what two-sample t tests are used for.
+I would use two-sample t tests to test the hypothesis as we are attempting to see if two means/measures are equal, similar, or different, which is what two-sample t tests are used for.

 - `What data is needed to run the statistical test?`